Swearer Center for Public Service

 Collaboration Across the University

-Each campus partner brings its own distinctive and existing resources, including course-based projects, practica, capstones, experiential learning opportunities and faculty and staff research expertise.
-These resources vary in availability throughout the school year and in the potential fit to match with a community priority.
+Each campus partner brings its own distinctive and existing resources, including undergraduate- and graduate-level course-based projects, practica, capstones, and fellowships, as well as faculty and staff research expertise.
+These resources vary in availability throughout the year and in the potential fit to match with a community priority.
 That is why the collaborative aspect of our work is so important—each campus partner can step in when and where are most appropriate.
-This collaboration also bolsters partnership sustainability since CEDEC can connect a given community partner to multiple campus resources across time.
-While these units form CEDEC’s core, we also leverage resources across other units and areas of campus, depending on our community partners’ priorities.
+This collaboration also bolsters partnership sustainability, as CEDEC can connect a given community partner to multiple campus resources across time.

 Ways to Engage